aramosg/final_project_global_warming/README.md

 Technologies and tools: Pandas, Python, Jupyter notebook, PostgreSQL  JavaScript, Mapbox/leaflet.

-### Data clean up and final database creation
+### Data clean-up and final database creation
-For this project freely available, data sources were searched to obtain data sets of quantitative variables that might be implicated with global warming and might be of some impact for the model.
+For this project freely available, data sources were searched to obtain data sets of quantitative variables that might be implicated with global warming and might be of some impact on the model.

 Data sources and webpages that asked for payment as well as had poor quality or incomplete data for the time period were excluded.